 Redact an entire page: to redact an entire page, simply click "Redact Page" on the redaction tool.

 You may add a redaction label by clicking on the redaction box and selecting from the options or creating a new label.
+Note: you will have the option to add redactions to produced versions of documents when you run a download or Quick PDF download.

 Next, save your redactions by clicking the “Save Redactions” button above your document’s image.
 You can toggle between your document’s redacted image and the original image by clicking redact button.
 Note that if you browse away from your current upload and then navigate back to it, your redacted image won’t be your document’s default view, but any document that has a saved redaction will automatically be tagged with “Has Redactions”, making it easy to find all your documents that contain redactions.
 (Simply click the “Has Redactions” tag in the filter carousel.)